Soybean Oil: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 On the Brain

 Soybean oil’s effect on cognitive abilities and brain health is especially linked to α-linolenic acid (ALA), an omega-3 fatty acid derived from plants.
 In the body, ALA can be partially transformed by enzymes into eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
-Because they help keep cell membranes fluid, which is necessary for neurotransmitter transmission, membrane protein function, and general brain health, EPA and DHA are vital for brain function.
+Because they help keep cell membranes fluid, which is necessary for neurotransmitter transmission, membrane function, and general brain health, EPA and DHA are vital for brain function.

 As antioxidants, the tocopherols in soybean oil shield neuronal cells from oxidative stress, which is a factor in the etiology of neurodegenerative illnesses like Alzheimer’s disease.